siam1251/cmds/arabic.md

 ḍālīna - (of) those who go astray.
 ## 95. At-Tin (Fig)
 fa - Then
+### 97. Qadr (the night of decree)
+anzalnāhu - revealed it
+laylatul - (the) Night
+l-qadri - (of) Power
+adrāka - can make you know
+alfi - a thousand
+shahr - month(s)
+tanazzalu - Descend
+bi-idh'ni - by (the) permission
+kulli - every
+amr/ amrin - affair
+hiya - it (is)
+hatta - until
+maṭlaʿi - (the) emergence
 ### 105. Sura Fil (elephant)
 alam - Have not
 tara - you seen